SysKitTeam/docs-spdockit/requirements/system-requirements.md

 ### Running SPDocKit Event Collection Service

-From the version 6.2., SPDocKit offers the new installation of SPDocKit Event Collection Service.
+From the version 6.2., SPDocKit offers the new installation of __SPDocKit Insights Agent__.
 It is used for real-time collection and searching of the ULS logs from SharePoint 2010, SharePoint 2013, or SharePoint 2016.

 SPDocKit Event Collection Service can be installed on any server with Windows Server 2008 or better.
 It is recommended to install it on a server that is not a part of the SharePoint farm to minimize its impact on the farm.
-Please note that we advise you not to install the SPDocKit Event Collection Service on a server running SharePoint 2010, as .net 4.5 is required.
+Please note that we advise you __not to install the SPDocKit Event Collection Service on a server running SharePoint 2010__, as __Microsoft .NET Framework 4.5__ is required.

 * Software
   * Windows Server 2008 or better